This article first appeared on VICE US

-After his arrest, Bey pointed out that the South African government has, in the past, recognized world passports "on numerous occasions... in ports Johannesburg and Cape Town, as early as 1996 and as late as 2015."
+After his arrest, Bey pointed out that the South African government has, in the past, recognised world passports "on numerous occasions... in ports Johannesburg and Cape Town, as early as 1996 and as late as 2015".
 Gallup says this kind of de facto recognition of world passports could undermine the charges against Bey, though the legal experts seem divided on how this defense could play.

-Richard Boswell, an immigration law professor at UC Hastings, says he doesn't see how "unofficial" past recognition would obligate the government to recognize the documents in the future.
+Richard Boswell, an immigration law professor at University of California, Hastings College of the Law, says he doesn't see how "unofficial" past recognition would obligate the government to recognise the documents in the future.
 "In the US, [this] would be regarded as an error," Boswell told me.
-"I just don't see how one low-level border official could bind a nation to recognize this passport."
+"I just don't see how one low-level border official could bind a nation to recognise this passport."

-Gallup, for his part, says the WSA sent Bey's attorney "very recent stamps from South Africa—one of the most recent ones, from August, was a work authorization and residency stamp in a world passport given by the Home Affairs office.
+Gallup, for his part, says the WSA sent Bey's attorney "very recent stamps from South Africa – one of the most recent ones, from August, was a work authorisation and residency stamp in a world passport given by the Home Affairs office.
 There were also ones from 14, 13, 12, so for them to say they don't recognize it is a misrepresentation of the truth."

 Gallup also wrote a "legal validity letter" to the South African government on Bey's behalf to assert the state's legal obligation to respect Bey's freedom of travel.
 Gallup noted that this is considered an innate, inalienable right by most governments, and in the Universal Declaration of Human Rights.

-Gallup says that the WSA grants this kind of supportive advocacy (but not legal representation) to anyone who calls for help in asserting rights to travel, identification, or recognition—regardless of whether the caller actually possess WSA documents.
+Gallup says that the WSA grants this kind of supportive advocacy (but not legal representation) to anyone who calls for help in asserting rights to travel, identification, or recognition –n regardless of whether the caller actually possess WSA documents.
 They fully advise applications on both the legal limitations of world documents and the best practices for persuading authorities to accept them.

 There have been accusations that this unquestioning support could allow world passport holders to use the documents for criminal purposes: In 2006, an American-born terrorist used one to travel around South America, where he planned two hotel bombings; in 1996, a cruise ship hijacker used one to flee from Italy to Spain before he was eventually recaptured.
 But of the 750,000 world passports issued since 1954, the rate of abuse seems fairly low.